trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 <figcaption>

 _Label on the specimen from the Zoological Institute, which now bears inventory number ‘ZMB 48487’, at the Museum für Naturkunde.
 (MfN, ZMB 48487.
-Image: Mareike Vennen.
+Image: Mareike Vennen/MfN.
 All rights reserved.)_

 </figcaption>